David°F (David Felgeirolles)

 started his career very young when he was 7 years old as a drummer.

-At 18, he joined the CREAR-CERIS (Centre for Study and Research on image and sound).
+At 18, he joined the Center for Study and Research on Image and Sound in Paris.

-and worked for many years in the Ferber Studios, where he began
+and worked for many years in the famous Ferber Studios, where he began

 his career as sound engineer with artists such as

 Gabriel Yared (Oscar winner), Manu Dibango, Bernard Allison…

 Later as a freelance sound engineer, he worked in the studios mostly in Paris

 also composed music for short-movies.